 The course information sheet is a printable version of the information on this web page, which you can download here.

 • Draws from both natural and social science areas to provide a rounded degree that combines the technical and social aspects of urban informatics.

-• Based in the unique Centre for Urban Science and Progress London (CUSP London), with connections to New York University and the University of Warwick.
+• Based in the Centre for Urban Science and Progress London (CUSP London), with connections to New York University and CUSP New York.

 • Located in central London, with opportunities to interact with government agencies and for grounded case studies using London as a lab to drive effective learning.